Beneficiary Nomination

 What is a beneficiary nomination form?

-A beneficiary nomination form is a document that identifies the person or people that you chose to receive the benefits of a pension or life insurance policy in the event of your death.
+A beneficiary nomination form is a document that identifies the person or people you choose to receive the benefits of a pension or life insurance policy in the event of your death.

 It ensures that the trustees or service provider know who to pay the benefits to.